 The tools provide technical support and templates for users, and the User Manual is designed to be instructive with clear, simple steps through each stage of the process.
 The Adaptation Resource Centre uses an interactive PDF format.

-The Case Studies (Part 4) are available on request.
+The Case Studies (Part 4) are available to download here.
 The case studies were undertaken in the context of a learning environment and the data and findings must be understood in that context.
 The case studies narrowed the focus to a single hazard and particular management questions, and are limited in their application outside the parameters defined by the project.